Large-charge R\'enyi entropy: Charged R enyi entropy

 The thermal partition function on $H^{D-1}$ and hence $S_n(Q)$ are divergent as the spatial slice $H^{D-1}$ has infinite volume.
 This is no pathology as it simply maps back to the UV divergence of the entanglement entropy in the original frame -- it just needs to be regularised.
 But, in order for the resulting regularised reduced density matrix to have a proper interpretation as a collection of probabilities, it needs to have a discrete spectrum.
 Therefore, not all regularisations are suited for our purpose.

-The correct regularisation is as follows: modify the original state with a factorisation map that separates the subregion and its compliment physically with boundary conditions, $\mathcal{M}_\delta:\,H\to H_A\otimes H_B$.\footnote{For more about the definition of tensor factorisation of the CFT Hilbert space used to define the entanglement entropy and the importance of boundary conditions there, see \cite{Cardy:2010zs,Ohmori:2014eia,Hellerman:2021fla}.} Let us, to simplify the argument, take $H_A$ and $H_B$ to be the CFT Hilbert spaces with conformal boundary conditions imposed on the surfaces defined by $r=R- \delta$ and $r=R\left(1-\delta/R\right)^{-1}$, respectively.\footnote{As we will see later, this corresponds to placing the boundary condition on a constant $u$ slice in the hyperbolic frame.} We will defer specifying the boundary condition until after conformal transforming the geometry to $S^1\times H^{D-1}$.
+The correct regularisation is as follows: modify the original state with a factorisation map that separates the subregion and its compliment physically with boundary conditions, $\mathcal{M}_\delta:\,H\to H_A\otimes H_B$.\footnote{The factorisation scale $\delta$ is a physical scale which separates the subregion from its compliment, and can be thought of as different from the UV cutoff below which the theory is conformal. \emph{In particular, it makes complete sense to have modular energy as large as one wants, after fixing $\delta$.} For more about the definition of tensor factorisation of the CFT Hilbert space used to define the entanglement entropy and the importance of boundary conditions there, see \cite{Cardy:2010zs,Ohmori:2014eia,Hellerman:2021fla}.} Let us, to simplify the argument, take $H_A$ and $H_B$ to be the CFT Hilbert spaces with conformal boundary conditions imposed on the surfaces defined by $r=R- \delta$ and $r=R\left(1-\delta/R\right)^{-1}$, respectively.\footnote{As we will see later, this corresponds to placing the boundary condition on a constant $u$ slice in the hyperbolic frame.} We will defer specifying the boundary condition until after conformal transforming the geometry to $S^1\times H^{D-1}$.
 By using such a map, the regularised reduced density matrix is defined as $\rho_{A,\delta}\equiv \Tr_{B}\left[M_\delta \rho M^\dagger_\delta\right]$, and this has discrete spectrum as promised for compact CFTs.

 After all these steps, we can separate the regularised reduced density matrix into charged sectors as $\rho_{A,\delta}=\bigoplus_{Q}\rho_{A,Q}$.
 This is important: we stress that it only makes sense to pick a map $M_\delta$ in advance and compare between different charged sectors of the same regularised reduced density matrix.
 In other words, it only makes physical sense to fix $\delta/R$ to be finite (implicitly taken small as a UV cutoff, but still $O(Q^0)$ in particular) and to fix the boundary condition there, \emph{before} resolving the reduced density matrix into charged sectors.